Honda CR-V Recall

 Recall Remedy

-Owners will be notified by Honda if their vehicle is included in the recall.
-Owners can take their cars to their local dealers to have the fuel supply pipe replaced, free of charge.
-The recall is expected to initiate on August 25th, 2017.
-Owners may contact the Honda customer service line at (888) 234-2138 for more details.
+Honda will notify owners if their vehicle is included in the recall.
+Owners can take their cars to their local dealers to have the fuel supply pipe replaced free of charge.
+The recall is expected to initiate on August 25, 2017.
+For more details, owners may contact the Honda customer service line at (888) 234-2138.

 Recent Honda Battery Sensor Recall

 Although the recall from above only affects less than 25,000 vehicles on the road today, a separate recall by Honda affects over 1.1 million of their 2013 to 2016 Accord sedans.
-The main area of concern from this recall stems from a defect in the battery management system of the vehicle.
-Water may enter through the gaps of the battery sensor case.
-If moisture containing conductive substances are within close proximity of the battery sensor, it may potentially cause an electrical shortage or even a fire.
-Thankfully, there were no reports of injuries or deaths from this automobile defect of all the documents submitted to Honda.
+The main concern from this recall stems from a defect in the vehicle’s battery management system.
+Water may enter through the gaps in the battery sensor case.
+If moisture-containing conductive substances are close to the battery sensor, it may cause an electrical shortage or even a fire.
+Thankfully, there were no reports of injuries or deaths from this automobile defect in all the documents submitted to Honda.

 Ripon Car Accident Lawyer & Personal Injury Attorney